Written by Kathy Ruiz-Carter

 Lichen Sclerosus presents differently for everyone.
 Consequently, these symptoms are what doctors look for when diagnosing, thus making it difficult for the untrained eye.

-Patients can have one or a variety of common symptoms, for example, itching, white skin patches, or burning.
+Patients can have one or a variety of common symptoms, for example, itching, white skin patches, and/or burning.
 Some patients are asymptomatic and don't realize they have LS until they start experiencing painful sex or problems urinating.
-Others, who have often gone untreated, develop severe symptoms such as fusing/scarring or vulvar cancer.1
+Others, who have often gone untreated, develop severe symptoms such as fusing/scarring or, less commonly, vulvar precancer or cancer.1

 Lichen Sclerosus affects mental health.

 Unfortunately, most will suffer from secondary symptoms the hardest.
-The mental health issues that develop because of a Lichen Sclerosus diagnosis can be many and run deep.
-That's why referral for counseling should accompany every diagnosis.8
+The mental health issues related to a Lichen Sclerosus diagnosis can run deep.
+That's why referral for counseling should ideally accompany every diagnosis.8

 The scariest part is patients may not realize they are suffering or need help, which affects their relationships, work, and general quality of life.